swd12012/EE282/project/final_project_report.md

 I indexed the genome with BWA index (v0.7.8-r455).

+I also downloaded the ENSEMBL gene annotations from Biomart for GRCm38 that reports gene name, type, description, and ENSEMBL ID.

 ##### Data Acquitisition

 Data was downloaded through the European Nucleotide Archive.
 FTP links for runs SRR12148400 through SRR12148415 were added into a file `download.txt` located in `/data/rawdata/`.
 Files were batch downloaded with wget with the following command: